Mamikon: A Story of a Lonely Soul

 “Three years ago.
 And you?”

 He scratched his nape, but didn’t say a word.
-He was breathing slowly.
+He was breathing deep and slow.

 “And your parents?
 How is it that they let you wander alone in Siberia?”